icpmoles/ASB/docs/CrossCoupling.typ

 )

 = Why?
 One of our hypotheses is that the two active arms are completely decoupled.
-Our main reason behind it is that the revolute joints don't transfer load between them and that the high gear ratio "blocks" every (small) disturbance on the load axle from reaching the motor axle.
+Our main reason behind it is that the revolute joints don't transfer load between them and that the high gear ratio "blocks" every (small) disturbance on the load shaft from reaching the motor shaft.

 This is a good first approximation because it allows us to ignore every cross-interactions between the two servo motors and design the controllers independently.